raspberrypilearning/pixel-art-reveal/en/step_4.md

 Add a reset option to reload your scene.
 This will position the ball at the start position and cover up the pixel art.

-**Choose:** You can add a reset button or reset the game when the player Y position is below the floor:
+**Choose:** You can add a reset button or reset the game when the player Y position is below the floor.

 [[[unity-text-meshpro]]]